michaelbarnes/udacity-image-processing-api/README.md

 ~ npm run build
 ```

-This will compile the TS files into the `./dist` folder in the route directory.
+This will compile the TS files into the `./dist` directory in the route directory.
 The `./dist` directory is excluded from the git repo.

 ## Run the server